contiv/netplugin/install/k8s/README.md

 * For ACI setups use contiv/contiv_aci.yaml instead of contiv/contiv.yaml.
 * Replace all instances of `__NETMASTER_IP__` in contiv/contiv.yaml with the master IP.
 * Replace `__VLAN_IF__` with the data plane interface.
-  If there is no requirement to create vlan based networks there is no need for a seperate data interface and `__VLAN_IF__` can be set to "".
+  If there is no requirement to create vlan based networks there is no need for a separate data interface and `__VLAN_IF__` can be set to "".
 If vlan based networks are to be created then a separate data interface is mandatory which can be set appropriately.
 * Optional: Replace the contiv version(1.1.7) with the desired release/test version.
 * Optional ACI only steps:
   - Replace __APIC_xxx__ fields with their corresponding values.